 An educational psychologist is someone who uses their knowledge of how children play, learn, think, feel, behave and interact with others to make things better for the child or young person at school and at home.
-Educational psychologists work across the age range from 0 to 25 year olds.
-All educational psychologists are registered with the Health and Care Professions Council (HCPC) (link opens in new window).
+Educational psychologists work across the age range from 0 to 25-year-olds.
+All educational psychologists are registered with the Health and Care Professions Council (HCPC).

 How do educational psychologists work?